blt950/vPilot-Pushover/README.md

 I won't make an X-Plane variant of this plugin, [see reasoning here](https://github.com/blt950/vPilot-Pushover/issues/14#issuecomment-1979402032).

 ## Prerequisites
 You need [vPilot](https://vpilot.rosscarlson.dev/) that you use to connect to VATSIM.
-Then choose between Pushover or Telegram as notifier.
+Then choose one of the following notifiers.

 ### Pushover
 - [Create your own Pushover API key](https://pushover.net/apps/build) which is for your personal use